kaplomat/session/README.md

 ## Usage
 No stable interface defined, all the flags and usages are subject to change.
 Please consult `./session --help` for details on current version usage.

+Please note that to use `session`, one must explicitly specify the database file to use, using `--db` flag.
+This is bound to change in future versions - "user-wide" database file will be used by default.

+In a "stable version", tagged as `dev-20171227`, following is done:
+* `--set` and `--get` flag to setting and getting session variables,
+* all variables are bound to a user-specified session which is just a kind of a namespace,
+* no input validation whatsoever, anything can be a session name, variable name and variable value,
+* no session/variable lifetime control.

+Example usage:

+    $ ./session --db session.db --id project1 --get user.name
+    | <empty-string>

+    $ ./session --db session.db --id project1 --set user.name --value johndoe23

+    $ ./session --db session.db --id project1 --get user.name
+    | johndoe23

+    $ ./session --db session.db --id project2 --get user.name
+    | <empty-string>

+**Append `2> /dev/null` to the command to filter out debug output.**

+## Testing
+To test the program, make sure you have built the executable (see [Installation](#installation)) and then, from project's root directory, execute:

+    test/run.sh

+Test script was written in **bash** and not yet tested on other shells.

 ## Motivation
 Let's say you are developing an embedded system for a set of different devices.